livegnik/2way-design/2WAY High-Level Design.md

 By organizing data into separate tables and establishing relationships between them through foreign keys, the schema ensures data integrity and enables efficient querying and retrieval operations within the SQLite3 database.
 Additionally, incorporating versioning fields allows for tracking changes over time and managing data revisions effectively.
 This schema design supports the creation, storage, and querying of various objects within the 2WAY system, providing a solid foundation for managing user data, reputation metrics, access controls, and other relevant information in a structured and organized manner.

-In the 2WAY system, each plugin is responsible for creating its own set of tables within the backend database, adhering to the schema outlined in section 2.4.2, "Database Schema Design."
+In the 2WAY system, each plugin is responsible for creating its own set of tables within the backend database, adhering to the schema outlined in section 2.4.2, "Database Schema Design".
 Not only does this approach prevent plugins from interfering with each other, but it also enables plugins to access and utilize data from other plugins, fostering interoperability and collaboration within the system.

 To achieve this, each plugin is assigned a unique "app_id" and can optionally have one or more "app_sub_id" identifiers.
 These identifiers are used to name the tables within the database, ensuring that each plugin's tables are distinct and identifiable.
-For instance, the default Contacts plugin in 2WAY might have the app_id "twoway" and the app_sub_id "connections," resulting in table names such as "twoway_connections_attributes," "twoway_connections_parents," "twoway_connections_edges," "twoway_connections_ratings," and "twoway_connections_acl."
+For instance, the default Contacts plugin in 2WAY might have the app_id "twoway" and the app_sub_id "connections", resulting in table names such as "twoway_connections_attributes", "twoway_connections_parents", "twoway_connections_edges", "twoway_connections_ratings", and "twoway_connections_acl".

 The schema design for plugins is crafted to enable interoperability and seamless integration between different plugins within the system.
 Each plugin's tables follow the same structure and naming conventions, making it easy for plugins to interact with one another and share data as needed.
 By following a consistent schema design, plugins can leverage common functionalities and utilities provided by the core system, such as access control lists (ACLs), data indexing, and query optimization.
 This promotes code reusability and simplifies plugin development, allowing developers to focus on implementing unique features and functionalities without worrying about low-level database management tasks.